Thromboprophylaxis for Orthopaedics and Trauma Admissions

 • Achilles tendon rupture

-• Ankle fracture with splint/cast + non weight-bearing
+• Ankle fracture with splint/cast + non-weight bearing

-• Lower limb injury with splint/cast + non weight-bearing
+• Lower limb injury with splint/cast + non-weight bearing

 Table 2 – Indicators of patients at high risk of bleeding and contraindication to pharmacological VTE prophylaxis